Indie Bookstore Guide

 Magic Tree Bookstore

 Oak Park’s topnotch children’s bookstore—originally opened in 1984—doesn’t just push the “Harry Potter” series.
-Rose Joseph and Iris Yipp’s shop offers a wide array of foreign children’s books as well, including manga and an all Spanish-language section.
-The store features a story-time session for toddlers on Friday mornings, and, through Saturday, hosts an all-store mega-sale.
-So get to it.
+Rose Joseph and Iris Yipp’s shop offers a wide array of foreign children’s books as well, including manga and an all-Spanish-language section.
+The store also features a story-time session for toddlers on Wednesday mornings, as well as seasonal book clubs.

 After Words Books

 Although tourists frequently drop in due to its location just off the Mag-Mile, this bookstore is nothing fancy.
 Just books.
 Lots of them.
 Open since 1997 and housing two floors of new and used books, this place has an unlimited selection and carries almost everything.
-Can’t find what your looking for?
+Can’t find what you’re looking for?
 The knowledgeable and personable staff will walk you through the store and help search, or find you something you’ll like.
-Owned by Beverly Dvorkin, After Words will take your used books off your hands, offering you cash or store credit.
+Owned by Beverly Dvorkin, After Words will take your used books off your hands, offering you store credit any day or cash on Thursdays starting at 4pm.

 There is something about Sandmeyer’s Bookstore, but you just can’t put your finger on it.
 By appearance, it reminds you of a smaller version of a modern chain store (remember where those chains got their inspiration, after all).
 And it carries a nice selection similar to larger stores—cooking, fiction, fashion, nonfiction, travel and so on.
 However, it’s quiet, you can easily browse without being overwhelmed and the owners, Ulrich and Ellen Sandmeyer, are there to help or there to let you be.
 Prices are fairly standard, with sale items spread throughout—maybe you’ll pick up Al Franken’s “Truth,” for just $7.25.